r8w/r8w/docs/links/links.md

 # Links

 Managing bookmarks is the hardest thing ever, or maybe it's hard because I'm bad at managing stuff.
-Raindrop was the last attempt to keep everything related to URLs, and it's going well.
+Raindrop was the last attempt to keep everything related to URLs at one place, and it's going well.

 Raindrop is efficient when it comes to saving links, but I found it a little inefficient when trying to categorize the links.
 The usage of the mouse to create, choose, and drop URLs into specific categories is time taking.